DSAEval: Evaluating Data Science Agents on a Wide Range of Real-World Data Science Problems

 Abstract

 Recent LLM-based data agents aim to automate data science tasks ranging from data analysis to deep learning.
 However, the open-ended nature of real-world data science problems, which often span multiple taxonomies and lack standard answers, poses a significant challenge for evaluation.
-To address this, we introduce DSAEval, a benchmark comprising 641 real-world data science problems grounded in 285 diverse datasets, covering both structured and unstructured data (e.g., vision and text).
-DSAEval incorporates three distinctive features: (1) Multimodal Environment Perception, which enables agents to interpret observations from multiple modalities including text and vision; (2) Multi-Query Interactions, which mirror the iterative and cumulative nature of real-world data science projects; and (3) Multi-Dimensional Evaluation, which provides a holistic assessment across reasoning, code, and results.
-We systematically evaluate 11 advanced agentic LLMs using DSAEval.
-Our results show that Claude-Sonnet-4.5 achieves the strongest overall performance, GPT-5.2 is the most efficient, and MiMo-V2-Flash is the most cost-effective.
-We further demonstrate that multimodal perception consistently improves performance on vision-related tasks, with gains ranging from 2.04% to 11.30%.
-Overall, while current data science agents perform well on structured data and routine data anlysis workflows, substantial challenges remain in unstructured domains.
-Finally, we offer critical insights and outline future research directions to advance the development of data science agents.
+To address this issue, we introduce DSAEval, a benchmark consisting of 641 real-world data science problems grounded in 285 diverse datasets, covering both structured and unstructured modalities such as images and text.
+DSAEval includes three key features: (1) Multi-modal Environment Perception, enabling agents to interpret observations from both textual and visual modalities; (2) Multi-Query Interactions, reflecting the iterative and cumulative workflow of real-world data science projects; and (3) Multi-Dimensional Evaluation, providing comprehensive assessment across reasoning processes, code generation, and final analytical results.
+We systematically evaluate 13 advanced agentic LLMs on DSAEval.
+Experimental results show that Claude-Sonnet-4.5 achieves the strongest overall performance, while MiMo-V2-Pro and GPT-5.2 demonstrate the highest efficiency in execution duration and reasoning steps, respectively.
+In addition, MiMo-V2-Flash emerges as the most cost-effective model.
+We further show that multimodal perception consistently enhances performance on vision-related tasks, with improvements ranging from 2.04% to 11.30%.
+Overall, although current data science agents perform strongly on structured data and routine analytical workflows, substantial challenges remain in unstructured domains.
+Finally, we discuss critical insights and outline future research directions for autonomous data science agents.

 Benchmark Statistics